sanyaade-teachings/cloud-connection/README.md

 	end

-	--This callback is made to the script when the Cloud Connection --Client has finsihed the authorisation process, either succesfully or unsucesfully function OnAuthActionFinished()
+	--This callback is made to the script when the Cloud Connection --Client has finsihed the authorisation process, either successfully or unsuccessfully function OnAuthActionFinished()
 	  ...
 	end

-	--This callback is made to the script when the Cloud Connection --Client has retrived the player data, this means that calls --to GetUserDisplayName() will now return a valid value function OnPlayerDataFetched()
+	--This callback is made to the script when the Cloud Connection --Client has retrieved the player data, this means that calls --to GetUserDisplayName() will now return a valid value function OnPlayerDataFetched()
 	  ...